galindo89/hangman-pgz/README.md

 -   Thanks to the Python community for their extensive documentation and examples.
 -   Special thanks to my mentors for guiding me through the development process.
+-   Special thanks to my tutor for his guidance and useful input throughout the development of this project.
+-   Gratitude to the Code Institute community for their support and helpful resources.

+### Contact
+For more information, please contact [pablo.galindozapata@gmail.com].